rfabbri/diffgeom2pose/README.md

 Differential Geometry", ECCV 2012, Firenze, Italy (Lecture Notes in Computer Science)

-This work was developed at Brown University, University of Liverpool and State University of Rio de Janeiro.

 PDF and bibtex available at: http://multiview-3d-drawing.sourceforge.net

+This work was developed at Brown University, University of Liverpool and Rio de Janeiro State University.

 ## Main Function

+### Matlab

 ```
 matlab/rf_pose_from_point_tangents_root_find_function_any.m